merely-useful/py-rse/index.md

 1. No: While this would create a file with the correct name, the incorrectly named file still exists in the directory and would need to be deleted.
 2. Yes: This would work to rename the file.
-3. No: The period (`.`) indicates where to move the file, but does not provide a new file name;
+3. No: The period (`.`) indicates where to move the file, but does not provide a new filename;
-identical file names cannot be created.
+identical filenames cannot be created.
-4. No: The period (`.`) indicates where to copy the file, but does not provide a new file name;
+4. No: The period (`.`) indicates where to copy the file, but does not provide a new filename;
-identical file names cannot be created.
+identical filenames cannot be created.

 ### Exercise \@ref(bash-basics-ex-last-ls) {-}

 We start in the `/Users/amira/data` directory, containing a single file, `books.dat`.
-We create a new folder called `doc`, move (`mv`) the file `books.dat` to the new folder (`doc`).
+We create a new folder called `doc` and move (`mv`) the file `books.dat` to that new folder.
 Then we make a copy (`cp`) of the file we just moved named `books-saved.dat`.

 The tricky part here is the location of the copied file.
-Recall that `..` means "go up a level", so the copied file is now in `/Users/amira`.
+Recall that `..` means "go up a level," so the copied file is now in `/Users/amira`.
 Notice that `..` is interpreted with respect to the current working directory, **not** with respect to the location of the file being copied.
 So, the only thing that will show using ls (in `/Users/amira/data`) is the `doc` folder.